 So, unless you have a crystal ball and can predict the future, an up-to-date will should be on your to-do list.
 If you already have a will, we encourage you to review it every five years or after any significant event - marriage, birth of a child, death of an heir, interest in a new charity, loss of a special friend, acquisition of a major asset.
-And, when you take time to review it, please consider a bequest to Children's Bureau of Southern California, if you haven't already.
+And, when you take time to review it, please consider a bequest to Community Medical Center Foundation, if you haven't already.